Resonic and Virus Scanners (AV)

 Detected as "Trojan"

-According to some AV scanners we're the dark lords of hell, here to bring the end of existence as a whole, and we'll start by violating your system in particular, because we have nothing better to do.
+Looking at versions up to 0.9.4, according to some AV scanners we're the dark lords of hell, here to bring the end of existence as a whole, and we'll start by violating your system in particular, because we have nothing better to do.

 It's pointless trying to reason with trojan reports generated by AV software that itself would be better classed as malicious.